pramnora/downloads/graphics/trafalgar-square/README.md

 Hardware: **iPad Air 2**
 App: **Zen Brush**

-3. The photo above was NOT taken by me...;
+3. The night lion photo was taken by me at Trafalgar Square...using the iPad Air 2/Built-in camera app.
-but, instead, is a picture I found to link to from off the internet.

 -----